The SS Heraklion capsized and sank on 8 December 1966 in the Aegean Sea, resulting in the death of over 200 people. |

 The reason why I drowned that date fifty years ago,

-I had tried to evacuate passengers
+is that I had tried to evacuate passengers

 [instead of heading to the lifeboat to go.